 Uses of Tung Oil

 Tung oil is suitable for finishing wooden kitchen utensils, such as salad bowls, spoons, forks, and cutting boards.
-Since tung oil is natural and non-toxic, it can be the best finish for dining tables as it will not contaminate the food but protect the wood from being damaged by water or liquid food.
+Since tung oil is natural and non-toxic, it’s the best finish for dining tables, ensuring it won’t compromise the safety of your food while offering protection against water and liquid damage.

 Another outstanding characteristic of tung oil is that it will not alter the wood’s original color.
 Even though it may darken woods with lighter shades and enhance the grain when applied, it will not permanently change the wood color.
 Once you remove it, the wood will retain its original color.